 Experience the best of the west side’s clear waters at Olowalu—an aquamarine enclave between Maalaea and downtown Lahaina.
 Here, you’ll be presented with some of the best snorkeling on the island, thanks in part to the lack of trades and the clarity of the water.
 With a reef extending 3,000 feet beyond the shore, you’re likely to observe manta rays, rare coral (Oluwalu Reef possesses twenty-four species, with some as old as five centuries), and Black Tip reef sharks (which, by the way, are harmless).

-Then, shower off the sand and put on your vintage aloha attire: Your evening will be spent at the Feast at Lele, an extravagant, five-course dinner prepared by celebrated chef James McDonald and set to dances and chants from myriad Polynesian islands.
-Intimate and romantic, this flawless fete has earned praise from Travel + Leisure as featuring “the most fabulous cooking on Maui.”
+Then, shower off the sand and put on your vintage Aloha attire: Your evening will be spent at the Maui Nui Luau, an extravagant, luau dinner prepared by some of the best chefs on Maui and set to dances and chants from the Polynesian islands.
+Intimate and romantic, this flawless fete has earned praise from numerous travel and foodie publications.

 Day 6: Climb